davidvonthenen/blog/EMCWorldAftermath.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/UewRlc0ZWZ8" frameborder="0" allowfullscreen></iframe>

-To launch the [Elastic Search Framework](https://github.com/mesos/elasticsearch) with external persistent storage, you first need to have at least a 3 Agent/Slave nodes in your Mesos cluster and then you can find the Marathon json files to launch tasks [here](https://github.com/dvonthenen/junkyard/tree/master/mesos/EMCW2016).
-To start up the application, perform the following:
+To launch the [Elastic Search Framework](https://github.com/mesos/elasticsearch) with external persistent storage, you first need to have at least a 3 Agent/Slave nodes in your Mesos cluster and each of your Mesos Agent/Slave nodes configured for persistent external storage using this [Guide](http://dvonthenen.com/2016/03/08/mesos-module-dvdi-installation-walkthrough/).
+To start the ElasticSearch scheduler, you can find the Marathon JSON files to launch task [here](https://github.com/dvonthenen/junkyard/tree/master/mesos/EMCW2016).
+To start up the Scheduler, perform the following:

 <pre>
 Start ElasticSearch Scheduler: